Historic Preservation Frequently Asked Questions

 - Be representative of the notable work of a master builder, designer or architect whose work was influential.

 Can I change my mind?

 Once a property is listed, you may apply to have it removed from the register if you find it is a hardship to follow the rules of the listing.
 Many people find that there are benefits to owning a historic property.
 For properties on Marshfield’s Historic Register, these benefits include improved resale value, protection of property investment and eligibility for plaques and markers.
 State and national listing may confer additional benefits including eligibility for state & federal income tax credits for rehabilitating historic properties; eligibility to use the state’s Historic Building Code; property tax exemption; assistance with meeting ADA requirements; and other technical assistance.

 For research into the historic value of your property, the public library, your property deed and the North Wood County Historical Society can provide a good start.

-Contact the Department of Planning and Economic Development at the city of Marshfield at 715-486-2075 for an application.
+Contact the Development Services Department at the City of Marshfield at 715-486-2074 for an application.
 They can connect you with a member of the Historic Preservation Committee.
-The Planning and Economic Development link on the city’s Web site (ci.marshfield.wi.us) also has information to help you get started.
+The Development Services Department also has information to help you get started.